dweekly/docs/pages/links/default-link-behavior.md

         - The Apple App Prefix is found within the [Apple Developer Portal](https://developer.apple.com/account/ios/identifier/bundle) for your app

     !!! warning "App Store Redirect on < iOS 12.3"
         For any user running on an iOS version below 12.3, a popup first appears prompting the user to open in the App Store when being redirected to the app store.
-The user must click **OK** to be fully routed to the App Store to download your app.
+The user must click <notranslate>**OK**</notranslate> to be fully routed to the App Store to download your app.
 This popup cannot be removed from the user flow as it's inherent to iOS.
         ![image](/_assets/img/pages/links/app-store-redirect.png)

     - ##### Android